ntjrensen/lta-hhs-fairnessawareness/docs/TUTORIAL.md

     - `opleiding`: the code of the study programme
     - `opleidingsvorm_afkorting`: the type of education abbreviated (VT, DT, DU)
-    - `instroomselectie`: whether the study programme has entry selection (false or true).
+    - `enrollment_selection`: whether the study programme has entry selection (false or true).
 Based on this, variable `Rank` is enclosed or not.
   - `includes` with options to show or hide parts of pages